Peacehaven: History

-A Bronze Age barrow (burial mound) lies very close to the cliff top, which has been under investigation by local societies.
-The barrow represents evidence of the occupation of Peacehaven at least 3,500 years ago.
-A 2007 excavation of the new Bovis Homes site to the west of Peacehaven Community School's playing fields unearthed a large range of evidence for a prehistoric settlement throughout the Bronze and Iron Ages.
+There is a Bronze Age barrow (burial mound) near the cliff top, which has been under investigation by local societies.
+The barrow is evidence of human occupation at Peacehaven at least 3,500 years ago.
+A 2007 excavation of the new Bovis Homes site west of Peacehaven Community School's playing fields unearthed evidence for a prehistoric settlement throughout the Bronze and Iron Ages.

-Peacehaven was established in 1916 by entrepreneur Charles Neville, who had purchased land in the parish of Piddinghoe; he then set up a company to develop the site (he also eventually built nearby towns Saltdean and parts of Rottingdean).
+Peacehaven was founded in 1916 by entrepreneur Charles Neville, who bought land in the parish of Piddinghoe.
+He founded a company to develop the site, and also eventually built the nearby town of Saltdean and parts of Rottingdean).
 He advertised it by setting up a competition in virtually every newspaper in England to name the development.
-The name of the winners who chose the name 'New Anzac-on-Sea' (to commemorate the ANZAC's involvement in the Battle of Gallipoli) were Mr West of Ilford, Essex and Mr Kemp of Maidstone, Kent.
+The winners who chose the name 'New Anzac-on-Sea' (to commemorate the ANZAC's involvement in the Battle of Gallipoli) were Mr West of Ilford, Essex and Mr Kemp of Maidstone, Kent.

 The Daily Express later sued Neville over the competition, holding that it was a scam, since he was offering "free" plots of land in the town as runner-up prizes but issuing them only on the payment of a conveyancing fee.
 The Express won the case, but the publicity brought the scheme to a large audience.
 The idea was then to sell plots of land cheaply for people to build on themselves.

-Initially the town was New Anzac-on-Sea but less than a year later, on 12 February 1917 it was renamed Peacehaven.
+Initially, the town was called New Anzac-on-Sea, but less than a year later, on 12 February 1917, it was renamed Peacehaven.

-In 1927 the directors of Peacehaven Estates Ltd, of South Coast Road, Peacehaven, and 7, Pall Mall, Westminster, were Lord Teynham (Chairman), C. W. Neville (managing director), and G. Kay Green.
+In 1927, the directors of Peacehaven Estates Ltd, of South Coast Road, Peacehaven, and 7, Pall Mall, Westminster, were Lord Teynham (chairman), CW Neville (managing director), and G. Kay Green.